Discover more from The Giggler

 AKA Code Red

 You’re reading Over the Top Secret, a zany spy adventure!
 Subscribe to get new chapters delivered to your inbox.
-Thanks for reading!
+Upgrade to a paid subscription for access to audio chapters!

 Start at the beginning (Prologue - AKA Mission Report)

-Read previous chapter (Chapter 7 - AKA Test is My Middle Name)
+Read the previous chapter (Chapter 7 - AKA Test is My Middle Name)

 Eric grabs my upper arm, pulling me along as Simon scurries behind us down the hallway.
 The alarm continues blaring, bouncing off the white-tiled walls, and I realize I’m traveling deeper into the heart of T.O.P.S.E.C.R.E.T. headquarters.